python/devguide/index.rst

     authors on 2011-01-17

 .. todo::
-    See if tempfile or test.support has a context manager that creates and deletes a temp file so as to move off of test.support.TESTFN.
+    move off of test.support.TESTFN to tempfile.NamedTemporaryFile

 .. todo::
     Create test.support.optional_import() for tests to use to import modules